 ...Just don't have the v-neck be too plunging, lest you be mistaken for a homosexual.

 Do make the utmost effort to look as good as possible when going out solo, it will make things considerably easier.
 If you make yourself someone that people want to talk to, half of the work will be done for you.
 The fact that you are alone will even add an element of mystery to your persona.

-A Typical Night Rolling Solo For My Latin Life
+A Typical Night Rolling Solo For Vance

 To give you an idea of what going out solo looks like for me, I'm about to lay it down for you.
 This will accomplish two things:

 1) Give you a template for now to approach going out alone in Latin America.